sanderslab/magellanmapper/docs/install.md

 | Python-Javabridge | Precompiled with later updates than current release | Python 3.6-3.11, Java 8+ | JDK, C compiler| For Python-Bioformats |
 | Python-Bioformats | Extended support for older NumPy releases | Python 3.6+ | JDK, C compiler | Import proprietary image formats |
 | SimpleITK with Elastix | Yes, via custom package | Python 3.6-3.11 | C, C++ compilers | Load medical 3D formats, image regsitration |

-Python version support:

-- MagellanMapper 1.4 extended support to Python 3.6-3.8 with custom wheels for these dependencies
-- MagellanMapper 1.6a1 added support to Python 3.9 after the release of mutually compatible Mayavi and VTK versions
-- MagellanMapper 1.6a2 added support to Python 3.10-3.11 and deprecated support for Python 3.6-3.7
-- The `bin/setup_multi_venvs.sh`, `bin/build_deps.sh`, and their `.bat` counterparts are provided to build these dependencies for multiple Python versions

 C compilers by platform: